Knee replacement exercises for pre and post surgery

 Phase Four: Later stages 5 months and onwards after the knee replacement

-The period 5 months on after surgery is when a well trained movement teacher can come into their own and we can do some of the focus work that challenges our creativity in order to encourage greater focus and gait control.
+The period 5 months after surgery is when a well-trained movement teacher can come into their own and we can do some of the focus work that challenges our creativity in order to encourage greater focus and gait control.
 Watch the videos below for some ideas.

 The physiotherapists, movement teachers and massage therapists at Body Organics regularly work with clients pre and post knee replacement as part of their recovery plan.
-The topic of knee replacement exercises is discussed in the Body Organics Anatomy Dimensions Lower Limb courses.
-In 2020 We will be teaching these courses in Bali and Washington DC as well as parts of Australia.
-If you are interested in our courses you can email us on firstname.lastname@example.org for more course information.
+The topic of knee replacement exercises is discussed in the Body Organics Education online course Anatomy Dimensions Lower Limb courses.
+If you are interested in our courses you can email us on email@example.com for more course information.

 As part of our homework plan and exercises, clients will use a variety of equipment including Makarlu Lotus, and they will be given detailed videos (available to all purchasers of Makarlu products) to help them with their specific homework programs.